hareem1235/SBP/README.md

 Semester Break Projects :

 This repository contains projects that I worked on during my first semester break.
-The projects include a tic-tac-toe game and a snake game implemented in [insert programming language or framework].
+The projects include a tic-tac-toe game and a snake game implemented in C language completely.

 Tic-Tac-Toe Game :